Paying Your Spouse Through a Business: Payroll, Benefits, and Records

 The real power comes from the secondary benefits that employment unlocks: retirement plan participation, fringe benefits, accountable plan reimbursements, and health and welfare coverage.

-Strategy 1: Doubling Retirement Plan Contributions
+Strategy 1: Coordinating Retirement Plan Contributions

 For an S-corporation, the same logic applies through the corporate retirement plan.
 The spouse must be a bona fide employee receiving a reasonable wage to participate.